ga-wdi-curriculum/js-scope/closures.md

 ## Passing Functions as Arguments

-We've already see passing functions as arguments in the case of event listeners:
+We've already seen passing functions as arguments in the case of event listeners:

 ```js
 function alertUser() {